 For this generation or the next, long-time residents or new arrivals, Estacada is a unique and wonderful place to call home and conduct business.
-It’s a place where ‘community’ has a very special meaning, where farmers, artists, musicians, manufacturers and business owners live side by side in eclectic harmony.
-It’s a place where you expect to bump into your neighbors at the hardware store and inquiries about your well-being are sincere.
+It’s a place where ‘community’ has a very special meaning, where loggers, farmers, artists, musicians, manufacturers and business people live side by side in a sort of eclectic harmony.
+It’s a place where you expect to bump into your neighbors at the hardware store and inquiries about your well being are sincere.
 Perhaps not everyone knows your name, but many do.
-We celebrate together, often.
-And we take care of each other.
+We take care of each other.
 A bit quirky, yes.
 Definitely unexpected.
 And absolutely unforgettable.

 The Estacada area’s banks and fertile valleys adjacent to the Clackamas River were seasonal Clackamas Indian settlements providing abundant fishing, hunting and berry harvesting for thousands of years.
 Estacada was sparsely settled by emigrants arriving on the Barlow Road segment of the Oregon Trail in the mid-to-late 1800s, unlike nearby Eagle Creek, which was a thriving community with a dance hall, saloons, a store, mills, schools and a post office.